rjlutz/CarND-Path-Planning-Project/Writeup.md

 **Tie Breaker Cost** Favors faster lanes when multiple lane change options exist.

 The costs are assembled in two ways.
 First, the inefficiency cost and tie-breaker cost are weighted and summed to create one overall weighted total.
 Additionally, the safety cost is evaluated and overrides the weighted sum if an unsafe state is encountered.

+The source for the cost functions are found in BehaviorPlanner.cpp lines 35-174.

 ## Future Improvements

 Two opportunities exist for improvement: